 6th Grade Curriculum

 Wonder, curiosity, and charity are a few words that capture the sixth grade experience.
-During this year, the culmination of the grammar school experience, the students build on their knowledge and begin dialectic and rhetoric exercises.
-Deep thinking occurs in each subject area through different skills which are embedded throughout the curriculum.
-The sixth graders serve as examples for younger students by imitating Christ’s servant leadership; they serve the younger students as a Lectio Amicus (“Reading Friend”) and a Schola Amicus (“School Friend”).
-The love of story is paramount in literature, history, and Bible.
+During this year—the culmination of the grammar school experience—the students build on their knowledge and prepare for their years in the dialectic and rhetoric school.
+The love of story is developed through literature, history, and Bible class time.
 In literature, students read coming-of-age stories and learn how the protagonists overcome their challenges.
 In history, they study the modern era and make connections with current events.
 In Bible, students continue to develop a love of God’s word as they study Acts and the Pauline epistles.
-The students practice important study and organization skills that empower independence and promote confidence by transitioning from cubbies and desks to lockers and tables and learning from all of the sixth grade teachers.
+The students practice important study and organization skills that empower independence and promote confidence by transitioning from cubbies, smaller lockers, and desks to full-size lockers and tables such as the ones dialectic and rhetoric students use as well as learning from all of the sixth grade teachers.
 The pinnacle of the student experience is a four-day trip to Washington, DC.
 The priority of the grade is to foster a loving, charitable community so that students can think deeply, love beauty, and pursue Christ’s calling.

 Sixth grade history begins in 1815 and ends with present-day American events.
 America is a country formed with the vision of manifest destiny—moving across the continent and expanding its influence into the wider world.
 So, as the nation emerges, sixth grade students study critical events that shift the course of US history.
 They confront complex issues that continue to influence the world we live in today.
 Beginning with the antebellum period, they trace the story of America through the Civil War, two world wars, and the Cold War.
 Along the way, students encounter influential Americans like Andrew Jackson, Frederick Douglass, Abraham Lincoln, FDR, and Martin Luther King Jr. Students begin to connect the history they have learned to current news stories, allowing them to meaningfully join an ongoing conversation.

-To create excitement and to nurture a love of learning through books, teachers and students dive into such books as The Hobbit, The Hiding Place, The Secret Garden, and A Wrinkle in Time.
+To create excitement and to nurture a love of learning through books, teachers and students dive into such books as The Hobbit, The Hiding Place, My Side of the Mountain, Across Five Aprils, and The Giver.
 The main method students utilize to assimilate the text that they read is the classical practice of oral narration.
 Students also transfer their oral narrations to written narrations on a regular basis.
 This practice is foundational in strengthening the students’ abilities in reading comprehension, writing, and rhetoric.
 Teachers delight in building wonder and enlarging the moral imaginations of their students through expressive reading and engaging questions.

-The aim of the Math in Focus curriculum is for students to engage with real-world problems and use conceptual understanding to solve, discuss, and explore the nature of mathematics.
-More than simply using discrete algorithms, mastering calculations, or applying formulas, students are encouraged to think and work their way through math concepts.
-Students are asked to build on their understanding of numbers and the four operations to apply them to problems such as determining taxes and discounts.
+The aim of the CPM mathematics program is for students to engage with real-world problems and use conceptual understanding to solve, discuss, and explore the nature of mathematics.
+More than simply using discrete algorithms, mastering calculations, or applying formulas, students explore the reasoning behind their calculations and why mathematics works.
+Students build on their understanding from prior grades to develop and deepen their grasp of concepts such as ratios, integers, expressions, rational numbers, and geometry.
 Students are encouraged to use a variety of methods and tools to explain how they understand a problem.
-Moreover, students learn perseverance and collaboration.
-By the end of the year, students have solidified their basic math grammar skills, have been exposed to different types of mathematics, and appreciate the order and beauty in God’s world.
+Moreover, students learn perseverance and collaboration as they learn to work with partners.
+By the end of the year, students have solidified and expanded their basic math grammar skills, explored beginning ideas of algebra, and learned to appreciate the order and beauty in God’s world.

-Seeking to communicate the centrality of God’s word in a Christian’s life, Paul’s journeys and letters create the backbone of biblical studies in sixth grade.
+Seeking to communicate the centrality of God’s word in a Christian’s life, teachers use Paul’s journeys and letters to create the backbone of biblical studies in sixth grade.
 The Acts of the Apostles and the Epistles provide a wealth of teaching on God’s faithfulness, loving-kindness, and hope for all believers.
-Sixth grade is a year of deepening the students’ knowledge of God’s character and of understanding the unwavering love he has for each of us.
-Students are encouraged to internalize their faith, making it their own, and to see its application in their own lives.
-Amidst a year of students’ developmental and social shifts, the teachers seek to guide students through instruction, modeling, and teachable moments.
-The overarching desire is that students learn how to love others well in a fallen world.
+Sixth grade is a year of deepening the students’ knowledge of God’s character and how he would have us live.
+Amidst a year of students’ developmental and social shifts, the teachers seek to guide them through instruction, modeling, and teachable moments.
+The overarching desire is that students learn who God is and how to love others well in a fallen world.

-The Sun becomes a bowling ball and the Earth is a peppercorn.
-Using these scale model representations, sixth grade science students take a half-mile solar system walk that gives them an inkling of the size of our amazing solar system.
+Using scale-model representations, where the Sun becomes a bowling ball and Earth is a peppercorn, sixth grade science students take a half-mile solar system walk that gives them an impression of the size of our amazing solar system.
 This is how students begin their study of space and the history of space exploration.
 These sixth grade students meet the characters involved in the space program and hear the stories surrounding the astounding accomplishment of the US challenge of sending men to the moon.
-When they view the Apollo 13 movie, they understand that hundreds of people on the ground at Mission Control led to the success of each moon mission.
+When they view the Apollo 13 movie, they understand that hundreds of people on the ground at mission control led to the success of each moon mission.
 The unit on space culminates with a field trip to the Kennedy Space Center where students see the components of the US Apollo moon missions.
 When they see the amazing Saturn V rocket, they have already seen its components in their classroom Saturn V model.
 In this way, the students’ classroom learning experiences make their field trip more meaningful.
 For these students, examining these stories is tantamount to seeing “science in action.”
-With the goal of inspiring students to love learning about creation, they also explore other topics such as the earth’s structure, its magnetosphere, plate tectonics, and volcanoes.
+With the goal of inspiring students to love learning about creation, they also explore other topics such as the earth’s structure, its magnetosphere, and plate tectonics.
 They also dissect the earth’s crust by inspecting rocks and minerals, culminating in a geology dig where students sort rocks and minerals by type.
 All of creation, as it is uncovered by their studies, inspires admiration for our great God!

 In every grade at The Geneva School, music study and performance are vital to developing an aesthetically rich liberal arts education.
 Sixth grade marks the completion of a student’s grammar school music study at Geneva, and they develop a deep understanding and appreciation for the role music has played in our school, history, and the Bible.

-Sixth grade students continue soprano recorder instruction learning to play as an ensemble with good breath support, technique, and developing tone.
-Students are introduced to the music of the Civil War and American West, engaging in activities to create, play, and sing using their voice, soprano recorder, non-pitched percussion, and Orff instrumentation.
-Students use their developing musicianship skills to play and notate musical patterns consisting of sixteenth, quarter, eighth, half, and whole notes, along with quarter, half, and whole rests.
+Sixth grade students transition from soprano recorder instruction into alto recorder, continuing to learn how to play as an ensemble with good breath support, technique, and developing tone.
+Students are introduced to the music of the Civil War and American West, engaging in activities to create, sing, and play recorders, and non-pitched percussion.
+Students use their developing music theory skills to play and notate musical patterns consisting of sixteenth, eighth, quarter, half, and whole notes, along with quarter, half, and whole rests.
 They continue to review the notes on the treble staff, learn how to interpret a musical score, sing in parts, and read/play more complex meters and rhythms.
+These techniques are fostered in their yearlong study through their music workbook, Master Theory Book 1.

-The sixth grade study of American pioneers, the impact of war, and the Civil Rights Movement creates a unique opportunity to study both patriotic songs and the birth of American jazz.
+The sixth grade study of American pioneers, the impact of American wars and battles, and the Civil Rights Movement creates a unique opportunity to study patriotic songs, cultural folk tunes, twentieth-century composers, and the birth of American jazz.
 They also have the opportunity to further explore song form through the study of the blues.

 In the sixth grade, students draw and paint, integrating their grammar studies in line, shape, form, volume, proportion, and color, with the goal of helping them to develop their own emerging sense of style and taste preference in the visual arts.
 Part of this process includes transitioning into understanding the logic of an art piece—how and why a piece is executed and created.
 One way the students learn the variety of elements and principles of design is to imitate the well-known artists of the nineteenth and twentieth centuries.

-The sixth grade students perform I Never Saw Another Butterfly, a story from their history unit about the experience of children their own age in a Jewish ghetto during the Holocaust.
-This production is complex in the way that the story is told and deals with difficult themes.
+The sixth grade students perform The Hobbit, an adaptation of the J. R. R. Tolkien classic read in literature.
+Students journey with Bilbo Baggins as he learns about friendship and bravery.
 Students are asked to portray developed characters, and they learn to show realistic emotion on stage.
-In the end, the students will have worked together to perform a very dramatic and moving story with no adult assistance backstage.
+In the end, the students will have worked together to perform a very dramatic and moving story.

 Field Trips and Culminating Events